 Hero Harbor was founded in November 2018 with a mission to provide our nation’s Heroes with an easy to use, id verified technical solution for finding and connecting with others like them.
 Later that mission was expanded beyond its digital borders to also provide transitional housing communities where Heroes and their families can ease back into civilian life guided by like-minded mentors.

 Dawn has a degree in Journalism from Georgia State University.
 She is a certified life coach and author of the book Honestly Speaking, Know Thyself, Transform Your Life: Your Step by Step Guide to Permanent Change.
-Her podcast Verimour Speaks covers a wide range of subjects including values, motivation, relationships and suicide awareness and prevention.
-She has interviewed a number of authors including Katie McKenna author of How to Get Run Over by a Truck and Gary Noesner, author of Stalling for Time.
+Her Hero Harbor podcast aims to give a voice to our country’s Heroes and help bridge the chasm of understanding between Heroes and those who love them.
+She has interviewed a number of authors including Katie McKenna author of How to Get Run Over by a Truck and FBI Negotiator Gary Noesner, author of Stalling for Time.

 Always the chronic and compulsive observer of human nature, Dawn’s earliest memory of attempting to improve someone else’s happiness comes from the age of about 6 when she followed her uncle around burying pennies so that he would be successful in the use of his metal detector.